• Skip to primary navigation

 • Step 3: Add the rice to the butter and stir it around to coat all the rice.

 • Step 6: Add the water to the rice and stir.
 Then measure out your salt and add that to the rice then bring to a boil.
-Once the rice is boiling, reduce heat to low and place a lid on top until cooked through.
+Once the rice is boiling, reduce the heat to low and place a lid on top until cooked through.

 how to cook perfect rice